DjangoCon US 2025 Recap¶

 How to get involved at a local level?
 Find a PuG (Python User Group) on meetup.com.
 Show up, ask questions, volunteer to pick up the pizza, get to know what the org does.

 Jeff, Marlene, me, Paolo.
-Marlene did a fascinating closing keynote Django Reimagined For The Age of AI.
+Marlene did a fascinating closing keynote Django Reimagined for The Age of AI.

 Django turned 20 this year.
 To commemorate the occasion, conference attendees were treated to delicious raspberry cake!